You can have an NHS Health Check if you're aged 40 to 74 and you have not had a stroke, or do not already have a pre-existing health condition.

 - Could you be drinking too much?
 Find ways to drink less.

 - Take the How Are You quiz for an overview of your current health and wellbeing.

 If you feel unwell now

-If you're worried about your health, don't wait for your NHS Health Check.
-Contact your GP or call NHS 111 for advice.
+If you're worried about your health, do not wait for your NHS Health Check.
+Contact a GP, go to NHS 111 or call 111 for advice.